 So here they are:

 Here’s a pretty obvious one.
-If you don’t have signal or battery life whilst you’re in the shop then you aren’t going to be able to identify arbs, full stop.
-Unfortunately some Bookmakers are baswd underground (especially in city locations), which escalates this problem.
+If you don’t have signal or battery life while you’re in the shop then you aren’t going to be able to identify arbs, full stop.
+Unfortunately some Bookmakers are based underground (especially in city locations), which escalates this problem.

 If you’re visiting lots of different shops, then you’re going to need to get from A to B. If you use a car then that’s going to incur petrol and parking costs.
 Public transport can quickly rack up transportation costs throughout the day, as well.

-Travelling around to place bets is pretty inconvenient.
-Compare catching busses around a busy city to sitting at home on your laptop with a cup of tea and the Jeremy Kyle show on in the background.
+Travelling around to place bets is pretty inconvenient, too.
+Compare catching busses around a busy city to sitting at home on your laptop with a cup of tea and daytime TV on in the background.
 It’s so much easier at the computer, and it takes just one scroll of the touchpad to switch to another Bookmaker.

 Volume is in fact one of the main attractions of Shop Arbing.
 If your stakes are limited online, then trying your luck at the shops is a good proposition.
 For example, you could be limited at Ladbrokes but able to place decent stakes in their shops.

 The problem comes when some shop branches aren’t accustomed to large volumes.
-For example, the local village Betfred might typically accept the odd £10 singles on the Cricket or Rugby — not £250 on a 10/1 shot at Aintree.
+For example, the local village Betfred might typically accept the odd £10 singles — not £250 on a 10/1 shot at Aintree.
 Essentially, at certain locations Sharbers probably won’t be able to place the stakes they want.